 What are the entry requirements?

-In the courses offered by Homerton there are few formal requirements of subjects that must be taken but the general rule is students should be taking an A-level or its equivalent in the most relevant subject for the chosen course.
+In the courses offered by Homerton there are few formal requirements of subjects that must be taken but the general rule is students should be taking an A-level or its equivalent in the most relevant subject for the chosen course, though some subjects have no such obvious A level equivalent.
 There are some clear requirements such as A-level Mathematics (or HL in the IB) for Economics and for Mathematics itself a minimum of an AS in Further Mathematics to accompany Mathematics A-level (see Maths website for details).